The Technology, Media and Telecommunications Review: Russia

 As a result, four Russian telecommunication operators have been granted authorisations for 4G services in Russia.

 5G services in Russia are at the early stages of development.

-Thus, the governmental authorities as well as major Russian communication operators are still investigating the most efficient scenarios for the development of the 5G infrastructure (including on other frequencies, which requires the use of more complex technologies), and, as a result, the deployment plans are subject to changes.
+Therefore, the governmental authorities as well as major Russian communication operators are still investigating the most efficient scenarios for the development of the 5G infrastructure (including on other frequencies, which requires the use of more complex technologies), and, as a result, the deployment plans are subject to changes.
 For instance, it was initially expected that 5G infrastructure would be deployed in the five largest Russian cities by 2022.
 However, this plan has been abandoned for the moment, and it is now expected that 5G deployment will be started in certain industrial zones first.
 The launch of 5G in big cities is expected not earlier than 2024.

-In addition, some of the territories for testing of 5G infrastructure ('pilot zones') have been identified.
-For instance, the first 'pilot' basic station for 5G was launched in September 2019 in Skolkovo (innovation centre in the Moscow region).
+In addition, some territories for the testing of 5G infrastructure (pilot zones) have been identified.
+For instance, the first pilot basic station for 5G was launched in September 2019 in Skolkovo (an innovation centre in the Moscow region).
 In October 2021, Skolkovo launched the first autonomous 5G network in Russia.

 It is also expected that incentives (including state financing) will be provided to local (Russian) telecom producers to develop and launch the production of 5G equipment in Russia.
-Thus, it is expected that the required research and design work will be completed by 2021 and production will be launched between 2022 and 2024.
-However, as the project develops new technical complications will arise.
-For instance, it was recently noted that owing to the effective Russian eradiation standards, a number of base stations should be higher than initially planned, which will result in a significant increase of the cost of the project and may affect it overall.
+It was expected that the required research and design work would be completed by 2021 and production would be launched between 2022 and 2024.
+However, as the project develops, new technical complications will arise.
+For instance, it was recently noted that owing to the effective Russian eradiation standards, a number of base stations should be higher than initially planned, which will result in a significant increase in the cost of the project, and which may affect it overall.
 Still, the main focus now in the deployment of 5G in Russia lies in the areas of development and use of local 5G equipment.

 iv Spectrum auctions and fees